Skip to content

 Japanese Learning Setup

-This section is concerned with setting up the various tools we will use to learn Japanese.
-The most important of which are Anki and Yomichan.
-This section is divided in three subsections: Anki, Yomichan and Mining.
+This section is concerned with setting up the various tools we will use to learn Japanese, the most important of which are Anki and Yomitan.
+This section is divided in two subsections: Anki and Yomitan.
 The names should be self-explanatory if you've read the main guide.
+The next section will be the mining section.

 Anki setup